Use models in Model Garden

 2) Use `gcloud ai operations describe OPERATION_ID --region=LOCATION` to find the status of the deployment long-running operation

-gcloud beta ai endpoints list --list-model-garden-endpoints-only \
+gcloud ai endpoints list --list-model-garden-endpoints-only \

 --region=LOCATION_ID